 Records relating to Pennsylvania's involvement in the Vietnam War at the Pennsylvania State Archives take many different forms.
 They include military personnel records, health related records, records of services to veterans, and the various governors' papers.

-1. Military Personnel Records Please note that there are no personnel records from the PA National Guard, as no PA National Guard units served in Vietnam.
+Please Note: there are no personnel records from the PA National Guard, as no PA National Guard units served in Vietnam.

 RG-11 Vietnam Veterans' Herbicide Information Commission

-Data Bank File, 1982-1987 In an effort to ascertain the medical effects of exposure to the various herbicides and determine how best to assist those veterans who were exposed, this commission collected epidemological reports and studies related to the effect of, primarily Agent Orange.
+Data Bank File1982-1987 - In an effort to ascertain the medical effects of exposure to the various herbicides and determine how best to assist those veterans who were exposed, this commission collected epidemiological reports and studies related to the effect of, primarily Agent Orange.

-RG-11 Dept. of Health Executive Correspondance and Subject Files, 1996-2002 These records are currently unprocessed, but are arranged alphabetically by subject.
+RG-11 Dept. of Health Executive Correspondence and Subject Files, 1996-2002 - These records are currently unprocessed, but are arranged alphabetically by subject.
 Accession #4187

-RG-25 Records of the Pennsylvania Veteran's Memorial Commission, 1988-2005 This commission was created to construct a permanent memorial to veterans on the grounds of the Fort Indiantown Gap National Cemetary.
-Even though it's not directly related to the Vietnam War era, Vietnam veterans are buried in the cemetary and a number of veterans' organizations contributed funds to the construction of the memorial.
-However, these records are currently unproccessed.
+RG-25 Records of the Pennsylvania Veteran's Memorial Commission, 1988-2005 - This commission was created to construct a permanent memorial to veterans on the grounds of the Fort Indiantown Gap National Cemetery.
+Even though it's not directly related to the Vietnam War era, Vietnam veterans are buried in the cemetery and a number of veterans' organizations contributed funds to the construction of the memorial.
+However, these records are currently unprocessed.
 Accession #4575

-MG-309 Governor Milton J. Shapp, 1971-1979 As governor during the end of the Vietnam War, Shapp's papers contain correspondance and other documents related to the culmination of the war.
+MG-309 Governor Milton J. Shapp1971-1979 - As governor during the end of the Vietnam War, Shapp's papers contain correspondence and other documents related to the culmination of the war.

 Pennsylvania's List of Casualties Incurred by US Military Personnel in Connection with the Conflict in Vietnam (Deaths from 1 January 1961 through 30 September 1975) prepared by Directorate for Information Operations and Control Office, Assistant Secretary of Defense (Comptroller), October 28, 1975.